alandaux/alandaux.github.io/RE-Dorian/docs/RE-Dorian-Report.md

 ## Discussion

 For both Wang et al. (2016) and Holler (2021), the working hypothesis was that tweets are not random, but are actually clustered.
 For my analysis, there was an exploratory hypothesis as well as a working hypothesis.
 The exploratory hypothesis was to see if twitter could be a used for volunteered geographic information about bird locations in the same way that ebird is.
 The working hypothesis was the same as Wang and Holler that tweets are not random but are clustered.
 My analysis found clusters of tweets, where there were areas of low and high activity similar to that of Wang and Holler.
-However, unlike Wang and Holler, which were centered around the analysis of one geospatial event, wildfires in Califronia, and Hurricane Dorian, respectively, my analysis on bird related tweets around Bird Day did not center around one geospatial event.
+However, unlike Wang and Holler, which were centered around the analysis of one geospatial event, wildfires in California, and Hurricane Dorian, respectively, my analysis on bird related tweets around Bird Day did not center around one geospatial event.
 With only 1347 bird related tweets that included geographic information, twitter does not match up to ebird as a source of volunteered geographic information about bird locations.

 On April 30th there was a spike in bird related tweets, likely because April 30th was world migratory bird day.
 There was also a pattern of bird related tweets increasing in the morning, which corresponded to morning having the greatest word frequency.
 The contextual analysis also revealed prominent bird communities, such as central park.
 Similar to Wang et al. where opinion leaders were identified as mostly media outlets, my analysis also found opinion leaders in more official twitter accounts such as sibirdsclub and wwfscotland.
 Spatial clustering was much less concentrated than in Wang's and Holler's results as my search query did not focus on one geospatial event.
 However, the number of clusters around large bodies of water, mostly the ocean, shows a pattern of bird watchers concentrated on spaces where one is likely to see large numbers of migratory birds.

 ## Conclusion

 Like Wang and Holler, my analysis found clustering of tweets, indicating that tweets are not random.
 Moreover, my analysis found a spike in twitter activity on World Migratory Bird Day, and saw more hot spots of twitter activity along coastlines, where one is more likely to see migratory birds.
 My analysis also found increase in bird related tweet activity in the mornings, and was also able to identify birding communities, such as those around central park.
 Future analysis could be done on other outdoor related hobbies to understand the dynamics of volunteered geographic information for hobbies such as fishing, hunting or boating.

 ## References